variousauthors/matching_game/NEXTSTEPS.md

 ## BUGS

+[ ] the game seemed to get stuck on the title screen
 [ ] the camera seems to rewind into a tiny negative value, which results in weirdness [ ] the camera never actually settles back to zero, it just approaches zero
     - add a snap-to-zero for some sub pixel EPSILON?
 [ ] the game collects input for arrow keys on the title screen
     these need to be flushed before the next state
-[ ] the game seemed to get stuck on the title screen
-[ ] sometimes the block borders are rendered round, for no apparent reason
-    and randomly...
 [x] when a fully split live block is damaged, the block heart disappears
     and then weird behaviour ensues...
 [x] when we decode game.board the rows of "false" become rows of "nil"